GianMarcoOddo/rmpy/rmpy/README.md

 This function calculates the quantile non-parametric Value at Risk (VaR) for a portfolio of assets using historical prices obtained from Yahoo Finance (yfinance).

+Non-parametric VaR is a way of estimating the potential downside risk of a portfolio that does not rely on any specific assumptions about the shape or parameters of the underlying probability distribution.

 #### Args:

 - tickers: A list of strings representing the tickers of the assets in the portfolio. #### Note that all the TICKERS provided should be part of the portfolio whose VaR is being calculated ####